RabiRoshan/Voting-System/README.md

     ```javascript
     npm install -g truffle
     ```

-2. Download the box.
-This also takes care of installing the necessary dependencies.
-    ```javascript
-    truffle unbox pet-shop
-    ```

-3. Run the development console.
-    ```javascript
-    truffle develop
-    ```

-4. Compile and migrate the smart contracts.
+2. Compile and migrate the smart contracts.
 Note inside the development console we don't preface commands with `truffle`.
     ```javascript
     compile
     migrate
     ```

-5. Run the `liteserver` development server (outside the development console) for front-end hot reloading.
+3. Run the `liteserver` development server (outside the development console) for front-end hot reloading.
 Smart contract changes must be manually recompiled and migrated.
     ```javascript
     // Serves the front-end on http://localhost:3000
     npm run dev